-17.01 Agreement Extension.
-In order to receive the Agreement term extension offer set forth in Section 2.02 of this Agreement, Contractor must meet or exceed the following annual minimum performance and diversion standards in each Calendar Year beginning January 2024.

-FINAL AGREEMENT Page 60 of 183 2103 17.01.1 Performance Standards.
-Assessment of penalties and charges, as set forth in Exhibit 6 of this Agreement, totaling less than \$50,001 in any one (1) Calendar Year.

-2105 17.01.2 Minimum Diversion Standards.
-Contractor must meet the requirements set forth in 2106 Article 8.

-17.01.3 No Current Default.
-Contractor is not currently in default of the Agreement.

-17.02 Billing Audit and Performance Reviews.
+- 17.01 Agreement Extension.
+In order to receive the Agreement term extension, offer set forth in Section 2.02 of this Agreement, Contractor must meet or exceed the following annual minimum performance and diversion standards in each Calendar Year beginning January 2024, unless otherwise approved by City Council. - 2137 17.01.1 Performance Standards.
+Assessment of penalties and charges, as set forth in Exhibit 6 of this Agreement, totaling less than \$50,001 in any one (1) Calendar Year. - 2139 17.01.2 Minimum Diversion Standards.
+Contractor must meet the requirements set forth in 2140 Article 8. - 2141 17.01.3 No Current Default.
+Contractor is not currently in default of the Agreement. - 2142 17.02 Billing Audit and Performance Reviews.